Skip to main content

 3. First-fit strategy: scans free list from the beginning for the first block large enough \(\implies\) lower fragmentation over allocation-cost

-Table 2: Comparison of strategies
+Table 2: Comparison of memory allocation strategies

 StrategyCore IdeaAdvantagesDisadvantagesBest Use Case